nsaikiran/impression/_drafts/fundamentals-of-datastructures.md

 ---
 layout: plain
-title:  "**Fundamentals of datastructures and algorithms"
+title:  "**Notes on datastructures and algorithms"
-description: "fundamentals of data strucures"
+description: "My notes on fundamentals of data strucures and algorithms"
 categories: ["cs"]
-tags: ["data-structures, algorithms"]
+tags: ["data-structures, algorithms, "data structure"]
 author: "Sai Kiran"
 ---

-# Fundamentals of datastructures and algorithms
+# Notes on datastructures and algorithms

 ## Motivation (why DS and Algorithms)
 <!-- Rename the heading -->